the-beef-calculator/AppleStore-Inventory-Checker/README.md

 # AppleStore-Inventory-Checker
 Program that contact's Apple's API and checks to see if a product is in-stock.
 Will notify via SMS when there is!

+It is important to note that **at this time, only Apple locations inside the US are supported.**

 # Libraries Used / Important Notes